 Even worse, she refused to take my call.
 She decided to text me some of the harshest criticism that wounded the deepest part of me.

 “How could my friend treat me that way” I was confused.

 “I had shown her deep respect and admiration for 18+ years”

 I have never felt that level of betrayal as I did that sweet day.
 But, as Jim Rohn said, “life doesn’t happen to you, it happens for you.”

 I have used that painful exchange to fuel my courage to speak about the crisis of women judging other women.

-I use that pain to remind myself that judgement from other women comes from their own wounds.
+I use that pain to remind myself that judgment from other women comes from their own wounds.

 I remind myself that even well-intentioned souls like her, are worthy of my kindness.
-(Although, I am not always successful, but I try).
+(Although I am not always successful, I try).

 I remind myself that it is okay to end a friendship and it is ok to not like her.
 It is okay to be angry and it is okay to not want anything to do with her in this lifetime.
 I can forgive her from a distance.